AbutiieyyMahappen/Mahappen-bot/README.md

 A simple and clean WhatsApp bot built with **Node.js** and **Baileys**.
-Created for learning, automation, and fun 🚀 this annoying bot doesn't support phone due to failing quick.only qr code is working.🤍
+Created for learning, automation, and fun 🚀
+**this annoying bot doesn't support phone due to failing quick.only qr code is working.**🤍

 ---